NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 - Folder level, aiming at explaining the contents, naming, file history, and organisation of a folder structure, and/or
 - Together with e.g. data, explaining file naming convention and/or file contents.

-The purpose of adding README-files is to explicitly document everything you (and others) need in order to understand the files and folders in the future.
+The purpose of adding README files is to explicitly document everything you (and others) need in order to understand the files and folders in the future.

 ## Using Markdown for documentation